 Karen is a member of Wooragee Landcare and lives in Albury.
 She does workshops for us as well as much behind the scenes, especially as our IT guru, and we don't use that word lightly.
 She has been leading our nature journaling adventures and works at the school doing nature based learning.

-Alicia is the dynamo principal of the Wooragee primary School and member of the Wooragee community.
-She encourages a close relationship with senior and junior Landcare and has lead the way with organising nature activities for the kids on a regular basis - see left.
+Alicia was the dynamo principal of the Wooragee primary School and member of the Wooragee community until recently.
+She encouraged a close relationship with senior and junior Landcare and lead the way with organising nature activities for the kids on a regular basis - see left.
+We will post when there is a new principal.

 Pieter is always ready to come and help at working bees and has introduced us to the mighty auger attached to the battery drill - makes planting a breeze especially grasses.

-Sue is the newsletter editor and is interested in anything in nature.
-Being involved in education most of her life she can't seem to help herself so organizes workshops and other events.
+Sue is the newsletter editor and president, and is interested in anything in nature.
+Being involved in education most of her life she can't seem to help herself, so helps organize workshops and other events.

 Jerry (left) runs a mean committee meeting (the army would be envious) as well as providing animal information and coming to working bees.